alfahami/crypto-portfolio/README.md

 ---

 #### Notes
 - All endpoints assume a `localhost` setup.
-Update the base URL for production.
 - `DELETE` operations do not return a body but should return `204 No Content`.
 - `PATCH` allows partial updates.
 - Consider adding authentication and validation layers if necessary.

-This documentation provides a structured overview of all available API operations for the crypto portfolio service.
 </details>

 ## License